Canonical URLs: A Beginner's Guide to Canonical Tags

 Pointing Canonical Tags to Redirected Pages

-Be careful not to specify a canonical URL that redirects.
-This will only confuse Google.
+Avoid specifying a canonical URL that redirects because it will confuse Google.

 Using Canonical Tags for Non-Duplicate Content

-Only set canonical URLs for duplicate or near-identical content.
+Only set canonical URLs for duplicate or near-identical content to align with Google’s recommendations.

-Some SEOs try to use canonical tags to consolidate the ranking power of dissimilar pages.
-Like directing authority from out-of-stock product pages to category pages.
+Some SEOs try to use canonical tags to consolidate the ranking power of dissimilar pages, such as directing authority from out-of-stock product pages to category pages.

-But Google advises against this practice.
-And is highly likely to ignore these canonicals.
+However, Google advises against this practice and is highly likely to ignore these canonicals.

-You also might be tempted to use canonical tags for similar products.
-But even if two products are alike (like two different models of headphones), they should both have their own sets of canonical tags.
+You might also be tempted to use canonical tags for similar products.
+But even if two products are alike—for example, two different models of headphones—they should each have their own sets of canonical tags.

-If Google honors those canonical tags, users may struggle to discover relevant products.
-And that can negatively impact your sales.
+If Google honors improper canonical tags for similar but not duplicate pages, users may struggle to discover relevant products, which can negatively impact your sales.

 Placing Canonical Tags in the Wrong Place